kdave/btrfs-progs/Documentation/ch-quota-intro.rst

 level 3.
 For level 0, the leading *0/* can be omitted.
 Qgroups of level 0 get created automatically when a subvolume/snapshot gets created.
-The ID of the qgroup corresponds to the ID of the subvolume, so 0/5 is the qgroup for the root subvolume.
+The ID of the qgroup corresponds to the ID of the subvolume, so 0/5 is the qgroup for the toplevel subvolume.
 For the :command:`btrfs qgroup` command, the path to the subvolume can also be used instead of *0/ID*.
 For all higher levels, the ID can be chosen freely.

 Each qgroup can contain a set of lower level qgroups, thus creating a hierarchy of qgroups.
-Figure 1 shows an example qgroup tree.
+Here's an example of qgroup tree:

 .. code-block:: none